What is pulsatile tinnitus?

 Many know the sensation of hearing your pulse from sports or other strenuous activities when they experience it briefly immediately afterwards.
 But for some people the sound and pulse never ceases.

 Pulsatile tinnitus, the thumping in the ear, is often related to the blood flow in the vessels (arteries and veins) near the ears or an increased awareness of the blood flow around the ears.

 There can be different possible causes for pulsatile tinnitus.
 Changes in the blood flow such as general increased blood flow, local increased blood flow or turbulent blood flow may be the cause.
-Also high blood pressure or a narrowing of a blood vessel near the ear may be the cause.
+Also high blood pressure or a narrowing of a blood vessel near the ear may cause pulsatile tinnitus.

 Some may only experience pulsatile tinnitus in one ear.
 Others only experience pulsatile tinnitus when they are lying down.

-How can I stop the heartbeat in my ear?
+How can I stop the pulsing sound in my ear?

 You cannot stop or cure pulsatile tinnitus yourself.

-If you experience pulsatile tinnitus, it is advisable to see an ENT doctor or another medical specialist to have your ears and blood vessels near the ear and general health checked.
+If you experience pulsatile tinnitus, it is advisable to see an ENT doctor or another medical specialist to have your ears, blood pressure and blood vessels near the ear and general health checked.
 If there is a specific cause for the problem, this may be solved.
 In other cases, no specific cause can be identified.
 Many have tried to find a way to cure tinnitus of any type, but so far there has not been found a scientifically proven solution.

 Pulsatile tinnitus can be alleviated as the patient learns to cope with the condition, e.g. through counselling, and live a normal life.